-The correspondence between the jet and blocking composites extends to seasonal time scales.
-Figure 5 shows the time series of the occurrence (i.e. the number of days per winter) of each NAO phase, blocking and jet cluster.
+The correspondence between the jet and blocking composites extends to seasonal timescales.
+Figure 5 shows the time series of the occurrence (i.e. the number of days per winter) of each NAO phase, blocking, and jet cluster.
 The time series of the S-jet cluster has a correlation of 0.64 with GB and 0.67 with the negative NAO phase.
-However, the S-jet is less frequent than the other two, with on average only 7.3 days per winter, compared to 13.5 days of GB and 25.4 days of the negative NAO phase (Table 1).
-The N-jet occurs on average 8.6 days per winter and IWB 13.0 days (Table 1) and their time series (Fig. 5b) are correlated at 0.71.
-The M-jet occurs on average 9.7 days, SBL 16.9 days and their time series are correlated at 0.58.
-The C-jet (10.9 days) and T-jet (12.0 days) are the most frequent jet clusters, however, they show a relatively low correlation with the positive NAO time series (0.30 and 0.45, respectively).
+However, the S-jet is less frequent than the other two, with on average only 7.3 d per winter, compared to 13.5 d of GB and 25.4 d of the negative NAO phase (Table 1).
+The N-jet occurs on average 8.6 d per winter and IWB 13.0 d (Table 1), and their time series (Fig. 5b) are correlated at 0.71.
+The M-jet occurs on average 9.7 d, SBL 16.9 d, and their time series are correlated at 0.58.
+The C-jet (10.9 d) and T-jet (12.0 d) are the most frequent jet clusters; however, they show a relatively low correlation with the positive NAO time series (0.30 and 0.45, respectively).

 The winter to winter differences in the number of days in each jet cluster and blocking type is large: standard deviations are of similar magnitude to the mean values (Table 1).
-Moreover, about 40-60% of the days are classified as NAO neutral days, unblocked or undefined (for the jet cluster).
-The composites of precipitation and temperature for those categories are similar to climatology and therefore their patterns are characterized by almost no anomalies (Fig. S1).
+Moreover, about 40%-60% of the days are classified as NAO neutral days, unblocked, or undefined (for the jet cluster).
+The composites of precipitation and temperature for those categories are similar to climatology, and therefore their patterns are characterized by little anomalies, in particular over the European continent (Fig. S1).